aashwath/boonews/README.md

 # Boonews
 A simple news app that summarises the latest headlines from categories like India, Global, Entertainment and Business.
 Made for a friend who doesn't read the news much...

+Click [here](https://boonews.web.app) to get the latest headlines.

+Features:
+* View the latest headlines from categoreis like India, GLobal, Entertainment and Business.
+* Responsive and scalable.

+Made with [Angular](https://github.com/angular) and [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2. and [Bootstrap](https://github.com/twbs/bootstrap) version 4.3.1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+This project was generated with version 8.0.2.

 ## Development server